-In the context of flood science communication with experts, real-time activities such as simulation exercises (that imitate real-world processes and behaviours) or roleplay (where participants engage with real-world scenarios but take on personas and positionalities that differ from their own) are known to be effective when engaging with stakeholders who bring a range of scientific ideas and perspectives to the table (McEwen et al., 2014).
-Such activities encourage participants to apply their knowledge to realistic situations and to reflect on issues and the perspectives of other stakeholders (Pavey and Donoghue, 2003, p.
-7).
-They are also valuable for understanding decision-making processes, e.g. for environmental hazards and conflicting community views (Harrison, 2002), for capacity building in response to new water legislation (Farolfi et al., 2004), and for understanding climate forecasts and decision-making (Ishikawa et al., 2011).
+In the context of flood science communication with experts, real-time or 'in the moment' activities such as simulation exercises (that imitate real-world processes and behaviours) or roleplay (where participants engage with real-world scenarios but take on personas and positionalities that differ from their own) are known to be effective when engaging with stakeholders who bring a range of scientific ideas and perspectives to the table (McEwen et al., 2014).
+Such activities encourage participants

+30 to apply their knowledge to realistic situations and to reflect on issues and the perspectives of other stakeholders (Pavey and Donoghue, 2003, p.7).
+They are also valuable for understanding decision-making processes e.g., for environmental hazards and conflicting community views (Harrison 2002), for capacity building in response to new water legislation (Farolfi et al., 2004) and for understanding climate forecasts and decision-making (Ishikawa et al., 2011).
 Our decision-making activity provided an interactive and entertaining platform that encouraged participants to engage with real-world scenarios whilst fostering discussions about the barriers and enablers to use of SHF.
-Using three activity stages, participants were provided with sets of progressively confident and locally tailored SHF for the next 3 to 4 months.
+Using three activity stages, participants were provided with sets of progressively confidentskilful and locally tailored SHF for the next a flood event with 3 to 4 months lead time.
 The SHF were produced using output from operational systems including Hydrological Outlook UK and the European Flood Awareness System (EFAS), and hypothetical forecasts generated through scientific research (see Neumann et al., 2018).

-Participants were asked to play in real time, i.e. as if receiving the forecasts on the day for the next 3 to 4 months.
-They did not know in advance whether the SHF represented a flood, drought, or business-as-usual scenario and had to use their knowledge and experiences to make informed decisions based on the maps, hydrographs, tables, and text provided.
-In reality, all three sets of SHF represented the same time period: winter 2013-2014 (a period of extensive flooding nationwide that occurred at the end of 2 years of drought conditions in the UK).
-Between December 2013 and February 2014 the West Thames experienced extreme flooding from fluvial and groundwater sources which had knock-on impacts for local water quality, sewage treatment, and water resource management - opening up discussions for all participants.
-Given that issues relating to flood and drought risk, water quality, and water resource management in the West Thames are generally managed by local and regional-area authorities (Thames Water, 2010), the activity focused on whether SHF can be used to support decisionmaking at the local level.
-To the best of our knowledge, this scale of practical application has yet to be explored, we suspect mainly due to the lower skill of seasonal meteorological forecasts in Europe, particularly with respect to precipitation, which is a key variable of interest for hydrology (Arribas et al., 2010; Doblas-Reyes et al., 2013).
-A brief overview of the focus group is provided in Sect.
-2, the full activity set-up is detailed in Sect.
-3, and the findings and the discussion are presented in Sects.
-4 and 5.
+- 5 Participants were asked to play in real-time i.e., as if receiving the forecasts on the day for the next 3 to 4 months.
+Participants They did not know in advance whether the SHF'sevent being forecasted represented a flood, drought or businessas-usual scenario and had to use their knowledge and experiences were asked to make informed decisions based on the maps, hydrographs[†], tables and text provided.
+In reality, all 3 sets of SHF represented the same time period: winter 2013-14 (a period of extensive flooding nationwide that occurred at the end of two years of drought conditions in the UK).
+Between December - 10 2013 and February 2014 the West Thames experienced extreme flooding from fluvial and groundwater sources which had knock-on impacts for local water quality, sewage treatment and water resource management opening up discussions for all participants.
+Given that issues relating to flood and drought risk, water quality and water resource management in the West Thames are generally managed by local and regional-area authorities (Thames Water, 2010), the activity focused on whether SHF can be used to support decision-making at the local level.
+To the best of our knowledge, this scale of practical application - 15 has yet to be explored, we suspect mainly due to the lower skill of seasonal meteorological forecasts SHF-in Europe (Arribas et al., 2010; Doblas-Reyes et al., 2013).
+A brief overview of the focus group is provided in section 2, the full activity set-up is detailed in Section 3, and the findings and the discussion are presented in sections 4 and 5.